-This is the most critical part in Facebook Ads.
-Upinus already gives you some suggestions on which age, gender and country should be targeted.
+This is the most critical part of Facebook Ads.
+Upinus already gives you some suggestions on which age, gender, and country should be targeted.
 We make things much easier for you.

 Targeting detail can be interest, behavior or anything.
 You should avoid too generic interest (like cooking, sport, fitness) and choose specific ones instead.
-Facebook offers a quite powerful tool for advertisers which is Audience Insights, helping you to come up with some ideas on which interest/behabior/demographic will likely purchase your product.
+Facebook offers a quite powerful tool for advertisers which is Audience Insights, helping you to come up with some ideas on which interest/ behavior/ demographics will likely purchase your product.